perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 - Identify gaps in IT system and management
 - Identify risks to information assets
 - Ensure compliance with IT specific laws policies and standards
+- <u>Important to develop audit programme for target audit areas</u>

+## Security Architecture and Engineering

+### Cryptography
+**Objectives:**
+- Ensure confidentiality of information
+- Protect integrity of information against alteration
+- Authenticate source of information
+- Prevent unauthorised access to data or cipher text
+- Prevent repudiation by sending and receiving parties during message exchange

+#### Key Management Principles
+- Should be automated to e